satyarthk2407-tech/satyarthk2407-tech/README.md

 ## 🛡️ CyberShield

-**CyberShield** is my current project — a website focused on cybersecurity.
+**CyberShield** is my current project — a cybersecurity-focused website.

 The project is part of my journey to combine **Web Development + Cyber Security + AI**.